mikeizbicki/cmc-csci046/extra_credit/README.md

 1. (+4 points)
    Install linux on your computer and use it exclusively for all throughout the semester (not just for this class, but for all your computing).

+   You must install linux before February 14th to get this extra credit.